rithik-perera/rithik-perera/README.md

 5. [TrekTango-SDGP](https://github.com/dilmi214/TrekTango-SDGP) -  As the project leader in a software development group, myresponsibilities included distributing workload and task assignments.
 In addition to this, I was responsible for contributing to the back-end development and the creation of the CRUD operations.
 Our project focused ondeveloping a mobile travelling game application using Node.js and React Native.
 This app incentivised users with points for visiting various locations, fostering engagement and exploration.

+6. [AlgorithmCoursework](https://github.com/rithik-perera/AlgorithmCoursework) - This project tackles a pathfinding challenge commonly encountered in video games using Java.
+Leveraging the A* algorithm, it provides a solution to navigate a character through a grid-based map filled with frictionless ice and obstacles, aiming to reach a designated endpoint from a starting position.

 ## Get in Touch
 - LinkedIn: [Rithik Perera](https://www.linkedin.com/in/rithik-perera-7381b0275/)
 - Email: rithik.perera.2003@gmail.com